 Individual and group mentoring for young people facing challenges with confidence, self-belief, or behaviour.
 Referred through schools, social services, or partner organisations.

-Working in partnership with councils, housing teams, and referral agencies, we provide a joined-up pathway from immediate crisis to long-term confidence recovery.
+Make a ReferralSYP Safe Pathways is our specialist support strand for children and families affected by domestic abuse, family instability, and emotional disruption.
+Working in partnership with councils, housing teams, and referral agencies, we provide a joined-up pathway from crisis to long-term confidence recovery.

 Guidance, signposting, and confidence rebuilding for parents navigating recovery.
-Warm handover to housing and statutory services.

-Housing-linked support through our director Anthoney Simms, with council referral connections and advocacy for families in housing need.
+Housing-linked support with council referral connections and advocacy.

-We accept referrals from social workers, schools, health visitors, IDVA services, and family support workers.
+Social workers, schools, health visitors, IDVA services, and family support workers.

 We know that young people thrive when their families are supported too.
 Everything we do involves parents and carers as partners, not bystanders.